-If you’ve recently dropped a pretty penny on one of the new iPad Pros, you’ll want to protect your investment with a new case.
-We’ve put together a list of the best cases currently available to help protect your new tablet from drops and scratches.
-These six options vary across price points and protection levels, but they are all strong choices.
+Whether you’ve had your Apple iPad Pro a while or just picked one up, you’ll want to protect your investment with a new case.
+We’ve put together a list of the best cases available to help protect your new tablet from drops and scratches.
+These eight options vary across price points and protection levels, but they are all strong choices.
 Make sure your new piece of tech has the protection it deserves!

 OtterBox has long set a high standard among protective cases for smart devices across all major smartphone manufacturers.
 The OtterBox Symmetry 360 series for the 11-inch iPad Pro is another great case from a long line of quality offerings from the Colorado company.
 The Symmetry 360 series features protection around all corners and edges of the iPad Pro, and the clear plastic encasing shows off the iPad’s design while protecting its surfaces from nicks and scratches.

-The Apple Smart Keyboard Folio is the flagship case for the iPad Pro.
+The Apple Smart Keyboard Folio is the flagship iPad Pro case.
 It offers seamless performance and takes your tablet email game to a whole new level.
 Apple’s intention with the iPad Pro seems to have been bridging some of the gap between iPad and MacBook.
 With the Pro, they’ve offered consumers just a bit more professional usability, and the Smart Keyboard Folio takes you most of the way there.

 This smart keyboard is the most expensive on the list, but its absolutely seamless congruence with the iPad Pro makes it an enticing addition for your Apple tablet.
 With the new MacBook Air starting at $999, this is a cheap way to get an Apple-powered tablet and laptop in one.